aiven/devportal/docs/platform/howto/saml/saml-authentication.rst

 Step 2.
 Configure SAML on your Identity Provider
 ------------------------------------------------

-In your Identity Provider (IdP), use the metadata URL and ACS URL to configure a new application.
+In your IdP, use the metadata URL and ACS URL to configure a new application.
 The table shows how the configuration information provided by Aiven is referred to in the more popular IdPs.

 .. list-table::
   :header-rows: 1